2019 SHSAT registration is open until early October. Register through your student's guidance counselor or stop by a Family Welcome Center.

 When is the SHSAT?

-The 2018 SHSAT will be administered on October 20nd and 21st.
+The 2019 SHSAT will be administered on October 26th and 27th for most 8th graders.
 More details, including test locations, are available in the SHSAT handbook.
-Go to page 11 for test dates, and page 12 for test locations.
+Go to page 8 for test dates, and page 9 for test locations.

 How do I register?

 Registering is very easy!
 You can register through your student's guidance counselor or stop by a Family Welcome Center.
-The registration period for 2018 is September 7 - October 11.
+The registration period for 2019 is open until early October.
 You will receive a test ticket (the parent has to sign the ticket) that will list your test date and location.

 How do I prepare?